fossasia/phimpme-android/README.md

 ---

-Do you have many different apps in your Android Phone for the purpose of clicking, editing and sharing images?
-Hey guess what, now you don't need all of those because `Phimp.me` is here, with all the features packaged into one.
+Do you have many different apps on your Android Phone for the purpose of clicking, editing and sharing images?
+Hey, guess what, now you don't need all of those because `Phimp.me` is here, with all the features packaged into one.
 So go and clean your phone memory to save your space for other useful purposes.

 ## Features

 * Click beautiful images using the Phimp.me app.
-Use various advanced scene modes, and variety of balance modes.
+Use various advanced scene modes and variety of balance modes.

 * You can use your voice actions to invoke Camera, Just say "Ok Google click a picture".
 You can also select front and rear camera based on voice.

 * Browse the local gallery inside the app with folder and all photos mode.
-Copy, move and add description to the images.
+Copy, move and add a description to the images.

-* Edit images with various cool filters with optimized performace, built using OpenCV library.
+* Edit images with various cool filters with optimized performance, built using OpenCV library.

-* Enhance contrast, hue, satur, temp, tint and sharpness of the image.
+* Enhance contrast, hue, satur, temp, tint, and sharpness of the image.

 * Use 'Crop and rotate' features from Transform section to get your perfect image.